Justin Fleming (author): Early life, education and career

+Fleming is married to the author and academic Fae Brauer.

 Career as playwright

 Fleming's first play, Hammer, was staged at the Festival of Sydney in 1981 and was followed by Indian Summer in 1982.
-In 1983, in the Sydney Opera House, Sir Robert Helpmann starred for the Sydney Theatre Company in the world premiere of Fleming's play The Cobra.
-Helpmann portrayed the elderly Lord Alfred Douglas, reflecting bitterly on his notorious youthful relationship with Oscar Wilde.
+In 1983, at the Sydney Opera House, Robert Helpmann starred for the Sydney Theatre Company in the world premiere of Fleming's play The Cobra.
+Helpmann portrayed the elderly Lord Alfred Douglas, reflecting bitterly on his youthful relationship with Oscar Wilde.

-In 1989, the Sydney Theatre Company produced Harold in Italy at the Sydney Opera House; it was later staged by the Teatr Studyjny in Lodz Poland.
-The Deep Blue was staged at The Bush, London, in 1991 and the following year the Ensemble Rep Studios produced The Nonsense Boy.
-Fleming has twice been awarded the Nancy Keesing Writer's Fellowship to the Cité internationale des arts in Paris (1993, 1998), where he wrote The Starry Messenger and Burnt Piano (in French Le piano brulé).
-The latter was staged around Australia and went on to win the New York New Dramatists' Award in the year 2000 and opened in New York City in March 2001.
-It was short-listed for various awards including the NSW Premier's Literary Awards and won the Banff PlayRites Residency, Canada.
-The playwright Harold Pinter was an admirer of Fleming's work, particularly the portrait of Samuel Beckett in Burnt Piano.
-Pinter described Fleming as a writer "of authority and distinction".
+In 1989, the Sydney Theatre Company produced Harold in Italy at the Sydney Opera House; it was later staged by the Studio Theatre, Łódź, Poland.
+The Deep Blue was staged at The Bush in London in 1991, and the following year the Ensemble Rep Studios produced The Nonsense Boy.
+Fleming has twice been awarded the Nancy Keesing Writer's Fellowship to the Cité internationale des arts in Paris (1993, 1998), where he wrote The Starry Messenger and Burnt Piano (in French, Le piano brûlé).
+The latter was staged around Australia, won the New York New Dramatists' Award in 2000 and opened in New York City in March 2001.
+It was shortlisted for various awards including the NSW Premier's Literary Awards and won the Banff PlayRites Residency, Canada.
+The playwright Harold Pinter was an admirer of Fleming's work, particularly the portrait of Samuel Beckett in Burnt Piano, and described Fleming as a writer "of authority and distinction".

-Other plays include adaptations of Émile Zola's Au Bonheur des Dames (The Department Store) at Old Fitzroy and D. H. Lawrence's Kangaroo at the Illawarra Performing Arts Centre, 27 August 2003.
+Other plays include adaptations of Émile Zola's Au Bonheur des Dames (The Department Store) at the Old Fitzroy, and D. H. Lawrence's Kangaroo at the Illawarra Performing Arts Centre in August 2003.

-Fleming has been librettist and lyricist on Crystal Balls (Compact Opera/UK tour/Sadler's Wells, London), The Ninth Wonder (Sydney Theatre Company), Tess of the d'Urbervilles (Savoy Theatre, London and UK tour), Accidental Miracles (WAAPA/Sydney Theatre Company/Cameron Macintosh), Satango (Griffin Theatre Company/Riverside Theatres/Vegas Theater Company), Ripper (Ensemble Theatre), Laid in Earth (Queensland Music Festival), The Merry Widow for Opera Australia, West Australian Opera, Opera Queensland, State Opera of South Australia, and Whiteley for Opera Australia.
-Whiteley was nominated by the Writers' Guild for an AWGIE award for Music Theatre 2020 and an International Opera Award for Best New Work 2020.
-Fleming is creator and librettist on a new opera, Helpmann on Sir Robert Helpmann, and wrote a new English libretto for Die Fledermaus.

-He wrote script and lyrics for Goblin the musical with composer Thos Hodgson.
+Fleming has been librettist and lyricist on Crystal Balls (Compact Opera/UK tour/Sadler's Wells, London), The Ninth Wonder (Sydney Theatre Company), Tess of the d'Urbervilles (Savoy Theatre, London and UK tour), Accidental Miracles (WAAPA/Sydney Theatre Company/Cameron Mackintosh), Satango (Griffin Theatre Company/Riverside Theatres/Vegas Theater Company), Ripper (Ensemble Theatre), Laid in Earth (Queensland Music Festival), The Merry Widow for Opera Australia, West Australian Opera, Opera Queensland and State Opera of South Australia, and Whiteley for Opera Australia.
+Whiteley was nominated by the Writers' Guild for an AWGIE Award for Music Theatre in 2020 and for an International Opera Award for Best New Work in 2020.
+Fleming is creator and librettist on a new opera, Helpmann, about Robert Helpmann, and wrote a new English libretto for Die Fledermaus.
+He wrote the script and lyrics for Goblin the Musical with the composer Thos Hodgson.